 - 147th out of 189 on the Human Development Index

 - Budget 6M€

-Today, SOLIDARITÉS INTERNATIONAL Myanmar is present in the States of Kachin, Rakhine.
+Today, SOLIDARITÉS INTERNATIONAL Myanmar intervenes in the States of Kachin and Rakhine.
 We provide the communities impacted by the conflict – displaced persons, returnees and host communities – with access to water, sanitation and hygiene (WASH) as well as food security and livelihoods.

 Access to basic services and infrastructures